jarusll/the-logs/index.md

 Kadane's algorithm is out.

 Running full fat Emacs on termux was slow, so I am using it on the vps.
 How cool is that, my own lil codespace.
+I'll push Manacher's algorithm tomorrow.

+Read about the actor model in concurrency and it's my favourite concurrency model.
+I won't code anything concurrent until I have very good knowledge about it.

 # 2022-05-31